src-bin/substrate-docs/mgmt/adding-administrators.md

 Once successfully applied, your additional administrators will be able to assume the Administrator role in all your accounts.

 Note, too, that this pattern can be applied to the Auditor role using the `substrate.Auditor.assume-role-policy.json` file per [auditing your Substrate-managed AWS organization](../compliance/auditing.md).

+[Adding custom IAM roles for humans or services](mgmt/custom-iam-roles.md) offers far more flexible tools for managing IAM roles.